resipsadude/rcloned/README.md

 0 0 * * * folders=("/Folder 1/" "/Folder 2/"); for i in "${folders[@]}"; do [ -d "/dataEncrypted$i" ] && (pgrep rclone || /usr/local/sbin/rclone sync --bwlimit=1M "/dataEncrypted$i" "acd:$i"); done;
 ```

+# Mirroring (Not A Backup)
+Remember that this is NOT a backup program.
+It simply mirrors your local data to the Cloud.
+You still need backups.
+Why?
+Imagine you're working on your 100-page thesis which took you months to create and which gets corrupted while saving locally for whatever reason, that corrupted file is then mirrored by rcloned to your Cloud.